There is so much to see and do in San Miguel. Add these highlights and recommendations to your list:

 On January 6 is Epiphany or Three Kings Day in Mexico, when children receive their holiday gifts.
 Make sure to visit the toy market or mercado de juguetes near the San Juan de Dios Market and look for the procession of the three kings in the Jardin that afternoon.

-Attend a bullfight at the bullring at Recreo 52.
+Attend a bullfight at the Plaza de Toros or bullring at Recreo 52.
 Look for posters for information on buying tickets.
 There are usually bullfights on December 31st and in September around the celebrations of Independence and the San Miguel festival.
-There was one on the Saturday before Easter in 2023.
+I saw one advertised recently on the Saturday before Easter.
 Bullfights are part of the Mexican culture and should be experienced at least once!!

 For those who enjoy hot air balloon trips you will enjoy seeing the city from above.
 Vuela en Globo offers such trips in San Miguel.

 There are now many wineries near San Miguel where you can taste some very good local wines.
+Several have great restaurrants that you can enjoy as well.
 There are more on the way.

 Over the past few years there has been a major effort through the Muros en Blanco project in the Colonia Guadalupe to create wonderful street art.
 Make sure to take time to wander through the streets and enjoy the great murals.
 There are new pieces being created at all times.